upthebuzzard/upthebuzzard.github.io/_games/cardbot-derby.md

 # You will need

 * two standard decks of playing cards
-* at least 2 players (also works with 3, and 4 - the more the better)
+* at least 2 players (also works with 3, and 4, and almost certainly more - the more the better)
 * a unique token to mark each robot's position and direction on the heap
    * NB, it needs to be obvious and unambiguous in which direction the robot is pointing
 * enough space